LisaHackett97/help-my-plants/TESTING.md

 [Final Css and JS validation Results](README-assets/final-css-js-validation.pdf)

-- HTML: All pages validated by using code on page course on deployed app
+- HTML: All pages validated by using code on page course on deployed app.
+Needed to move the closing tag for footer and its container outside the if statement.

 [Attached here is a summary of templates checked and results]()

+- Python: All python files initially run through pep8 check,. and errors/warnings corrected.
+There were a few "line too long" warnings I could not correct as it caused issues with my code.
+Once all changes made, all files checked on PEP8.
+Below are the results